CRClothier/hello-rails-back-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
 - Microverse Bootcamp
-- Your name will be here if you contribute 😎
+- Your name will go here if you contribute 😎

 <p align="right">(<a href="#readme-top">back to top</a>)</p>